 Along with offering a first payment date flexibility, Fifth Third also has a grace period of 10 days before a payment is considered late, making it easier to avoid extra interest charges.

 Keep in mind that with the payment flexibility, borrowers don’t need to choose a date until 24 days after disbursement.
-However, interest will continue to accrue so you’ll still have to recoup the cost for the days you didn’t make the payment.
+However, interest will continue to accrue, so you’ll still have to recoup the cost for the days you didn’t make your first payment within the first 30 days.

 Compare lenders before applying

-Before signing on the dotted line, it’s important to compare as many lenders as possible.
-Compare at least 2 other lenders to ensure you’re getting the most competitive rate possible.
+Before signing on the dotted line, compare similar lenders.
+In addition to Upgrade and Fifth Third, consider at least one other lender to ensure you’re getting the most competitive rate.